 The following opportunities are available to members:

-- IEA Rebate – A $20 rebate (up to $80 total) is available for Student IEA members as they enter the profession and become professional members of the IEA in various school districts throughout the state.
+- Student Rebate Application – A $20 rebate (up to $80 total) is available for Student IEA members as they enter the profession and become professional members of the IEA in various school districts throughout the state.

 - Student Scholarships – The SP awards eight $1000 scholarships.
 The application process is relatively easy and the $1000 can be used for almost any educational need identified by the recipient.